InCuca/loopback-es6/README.md

 # loopback-es6
-A Loopback project scaffold using ES6, Babel and Gulp
+A Loopback project scaffold using ES6, Babel, Gulp and Mocha for tests

 ## Installation